Helping you to transform your

 How can the muscle testing be performed if I am not physically present?

-Many individuals commonly associate communication with overt signals conveyed through facial expressions, vocal tones, gestures, and physical movements.
-However, evidence now supports the perspective that a subtle yet influential electromagnetic or ‘energetic’ communication system operates just below our conscious level of awareness.
+Many people typically associate communication with obvious signals such as facial expressions, vocal tones, gestures, and physical movements.
+However, recent evidence suggests the existence of a subtle yet influential electromagnetic or "energetic" communication system that operates just below our conscious awareness.

-• Biofields and Energy: Our bodies emit electromagnetic fields as a result of physiological processes.
-These biofields extend beyond our physical boundaries and interact with the surrounding environment.
+Biofields and Energy: Our bodies emit electromagnetic fields as a result of physiological processes.
+These biofields extend beyond our physical boundaries and interact with the environment around us.
 The heart, in particular, generates a significant electromagnetic field that can be detected several feet away from the body.

-• Resonance and Coherence: When two biofields resonate at similar frequencies, they can synchronise, allowing for information exchange.
+Resonance and Coherence: When two biofields resonate at similar frequencies, they can synchronise, facilitating the exchange of information.
 This concept is often referred to as energetic or cardioelectromagnetic communication.

 What is Proxy Muscle Testing?